-The demographic and economic assumptions used in the June 30, 2018 valuation are described below.
+The demographic and economic assumptions used in the June 30, 2019 valuation are described below.
 Unless noted otherwise, these assumptions were adopted by the Board in January 2019 based on the experience study for the period July 1, 2013 to June 30, 2017.

+, 0 1 3 to june 30, 201, .
 1. Investment Return 7.38% per year, net of investment expenses.
 2. Salary Scale Salary scale rates based upon the 2013-2017 actual experience (See Table 1).
 Inflation - 2.50% per year.
 Productivity - 0.25% per year.
 3. Payroll Growth 2.75% per year.
 (Inflation + Productivity).
 4. Total Inflation Total inflation as measured by the Consumer Price Index for urban and clerical workers for Anchorage is assumed to increase 2.50% annually.
-5. Mortality (Pre-termination) Mortality rates based upon the 2013-2017 actual experience.
-100% of RP-2014 white-collar employee table with MP-2017 generational improvement 6.
-Mortality (Post-termination) Mortality rates based upon the 2013-2017 actual experience.
-93% of male and 90% of female rates of RP-2014 white-collar healthy annuitant table with MP-2017 generational improvement.
+5. Mortality (Pre-commencement) Mortality rates based upon the 2013-2017 actual experience.
+100% of RP-2014 white-collar employee table, benefit-weighted, rolled back to 2006, and projected with MP-2017 generational improvement 6.
+Mortality (Post-commencement) Mortality rates based upon the 2013-2017 actual experience.
+93% of male and 90% of female rates of RP-2014 white-collar healthy annuitant table, benefit-weighted, rolled back to 2006, and projected with MP-2017 generational improvement.
 Deaths are assumed to result from occupational causes 15% of the time.
 7. Turnover Based upon the 2013-2017 actual experience (see Table 2).
 8. Disability Incidence rates based upon the 2013-2017 actual experience (see Table 3).
-Post-disability mortality in accordance with the RP-2014 disabled table with MP-2017 generational improvement.
+Post-disability mortality in accordance with the RP-2014 disabled table, benefit-weighted, rolled back to 2006, and projected with MP-2017 generational improvement.
 Deaths are assumed to be from non-occupational causes 85% of the time.
 9. Retirement Retirement rates based upon the 2013-2017 actual experience (see Table 4).
 Deferred vested members are assumed to retire at their earliest unreduced retirement date.
 The modified cash refund annuity is valued as a three-year certain and life annuity.
 10. Spouse Age Difference Males are assumed to be three years older than their wives.
 Females are assumed to be two years younger than husbands.
 11. Percent Married for Pension 85% of male members and 75% of female members are assumed to be married at termination from active service.

-12. Dependent Spouse

-Medical Coverage

-Election

-13. Dependent Children

-Applies to members who do not have dual medical coverage.
+12. Dependent Spouse Medical Coverage Election Applies to members who do not have dual medical coverage.
 65% of male members and 60% female members are assumed to be married and cover a dependent spouse.